tymyrddin/red-basic/source/docs/server/poison-cache.md

 ## Mitigations

 Web cache poisoning vulnerabilities arise due to general flaws in the design of caches and/or its implementation in an application.

+* Turn it off
+* Restrict caching to purely static responses